Dreyfoos School of the Arts: Academics

-Students are selected to major in one core art area: Communication Arts, Dance, Digital Media, Music, Theatre, and Visual Arts.
+Students are admitted to Dreyfoos to specialize in one art area: Communication, Dance, Digital Media, Music, Theatre, and Visual Arts.
 Music is sub-divided into programs in Concert Band/Jazz, Orchestra, Vocal and Piano.
-Students are then said to 'major' in their art area, taking at least two art area classes per year in addition to other academic and other classes.
+Students are required to take at least two art area classes per year in addition to their main academic courses and other elective classes.
 They may switch majors while attending, if they audition again and are accepted in the art area.
 Although students cannot dual major, they are permitted to take elective courses in other art areas if their schedule permits.

 Visual Arts

 According to The College Board's 2007 Report to the Nation, the studio art advanced placement students at The Alexander W. Dreyfoos School of the Arts had the highest percentage of students passing the AP exam of any large high school in the world.
 This is the third time the school's visual art department has received this distinction, having achieved it previously in 2005 and 2006.